Deportation of undocumented Afghans from Pakistan: Criticism

 In November 2023, Pakistan imposed an $830 (£660) exit fee on Afghans who lacked an unexpired visa.
 The reportedly unprecedented action targeted refugees who were waiting to leave Pakistan for Western nations as part of resettlement programs.
 The United Nations and Western diplomats have denounced as "shocking and frustrating" Pakistan's move to charge hundreds of dollars in exit fees to each Afghan refugee who fled the Taliban's persecution.

 The BBC was informed by the UNHCR that it is working to "resolve the issue" and that "[they] are advocating for the authorities to exempt refugees from these requirements."

 The Pakistani Ministry of Foreign Affairs stated that "Pakistani laws, like the immigration laws in other countries including the United Kingdom, have fines and punishments for individuals who overstay their visas or are in violation of immigration laws."

 Reactions

-Afghan government
+Taliban interim government

 The Taliban-led government has expressed strong disapproval of Pakistan's move to deport Afghans residing in the country without permission, urging the Pakistani government to reconsider its decision.